yuki2825624/MinecraftTypesList/README.md

-# PlaySoundIds
+# PlaySoundTypes
-ID of "/playsound" in minecraft
+ID of play sound in minecraft